-A second future research topic potential compensation mechanisms in patients with chronic hippocampal lesions.
-It is wellknown that chronic brain lesions may lead to compensatory shifts in neural processes, e.g. in the domain of language processing (Kipervasser et al., 2008; Weber et al., 2006).The application of neuroimaging methods, like functional MRI, during a value-based decision task in these patients could provide answers to this question.
+A second future research topic is potential compensation mechanisms in patients with chronic hippocampal lesions.
+It is well-known that chronic brain lesions may lead to compensatory shifts in neural processes, e.g. in the domain of language processing (Kipervasser et al., 2008; Weber et al., 2006).The application of neuroimaging methods, like functional MRI, during a value-based decision task in these patients could provide answers to this question.

 Third, although patients with temporal lobe epilepsy and hippocampal sclerosis do show neuropsychological deficits especially in the domain of declarative memory, the amount to which these deficits occur varies strongly between patients (Hoppe, Elger, & Helmstaedter, 2007).
 Future research combining in-depth neuropsychological testing together with value-based choice tasks may shed light on the specific cognitive components underlying the observed decision deficits.

-Our results suggest a critical role for the hippocampus the construction of the value of choice options.
+Our results suggest a critical role for the hippocampus in the construction of the value of choice options.
 Most decisions require the construction of value based on past experience.
 Even a previously experienced option, like a favorite dish in a familiar restaurant, requires us to compare that option to newly available options such as tonight’s specials.
-A better understanding of both internal and external inputs to preference construction processes and their aggregation and comparison will allow us to comprehend and model how the brain calculates value and makes wise choices.
+A better understanding of both internal and external inputs to preference construction processes and their aggregation and comparison will allow us to comprehend and model how the brain calculates value and makes wise and consistent choices.

 Acknowledgements